 Navajo State Park's boat ramp is one of the longest in the state: it extends 110 feet down to the river channel.
 The park offers a variety of marina services at the

 Two Rivers Marina.
 Boat rentals are available at Navajo through the marina which is also a popular place to moor houseboats and sailboats.
-Swimming is permitted in the lake, even though there is no swim beach.
-Please ask for swimming regulations at the Visitor Center.
+Swimming is permitted in the lake, but only in New Mexico, as Colorado regulations disallow swimming when there is no swim beach.

-Opening and closing dates are dependent upon weather and water levels.
+Launching and boating are dependent upon weather and water levels.
 The boat ramp is closed from December 1 through February 28/29 each year.
 During that time the lake is closed to trailered watercraft depending on the lake ice conditions.
 If no ice exists, trailered watercraft may be allowed to launch after mandatory aquatic nuisance species inspection.
-In the winter, prior arrangements for launching must be made at least 24 hours in advance by calling 970-883-2208.
+In the winter, prior arrangements for launching must be made in advance by calling 970-883-2208.
 For marina information, call 883-2628 (BOAT), or visit the

 Two Rivers Marina page for additional information.